Skip to main content

 Carson's proposal is an obvious pipe dream in which the U.S. can easily fix its fiscal problems with enormous tax breaks for high earners and vague spending cuts, and it should not be taken seriously even by a media that always tries to find “both sides” to a story.

-But it appears that Carson's disastrous plan hasn't disqualified him in the party that invariably touts the laughable claim that it is the party of fiscal responsibility.
+But it appears that Carson's disastrous plan hasn't disqualified him in the party that invariably touts the laughable claim (link is external) that it is the party of fiscal responsibility.
 Carson is now the leading Republican contender, and his closest rival thus far is, well, Donald Trump.